sanko/Robinhood/nummus/watchlists/{id}/patch.md

 **Data examples**

 A list of currency pairs is handed off.
+Note that this endpoint expects data to be in JSON.

 ```json
 {